drogue-iot/blog.drogue.io/content/2021-06-30-drogue-cloud-zero-six/index.md

 features on or off.
 Swap out the container registry with a single setting, replace the provided Postgres or Kafka instance with an existing, external one.
 All of this is pretty simple when using Helm.

-Why didn't we pick Helm in the beginning.
+Why didn't we pick Helm in the beginning?
 Well, creating Helm charts comes with a bit of complexity.
 Plain YAML files are much simpler.
 In Drogue Cloud we try to start simple and adopt more complex technologies when we see a benefit.
 Like in this case, we figured out that we grew out of the plain YAML files and Kustomize, and so we moved on.